Khattar reaches Chandigarh, BJP legislative party meet to start shortly

 Jan Nayak Janta Party (JJP) leader Dushyant Chautala is also expected to reach Chandigarh in the afternoon and meet the governor to submit his party's letter of support to the BJP.
 The BJP is all set to form a new government in Haryana after clinching an alliance with the JJP, which won 10 seats in the 90-member assembly.

-The ruling BJP has offered the post of deputy chief minister to the JJP.
+The ruling BJP has offered the post of the deputy chief minister to the HHP.
 BJP president Amit Shah had announced at a press conference on Friday in New Delhi that the chief minister would be from his party and the deputy chief minister from the regional outfit.

 Top BJP leaders moved swiftly since Thursday night to cobble together a majority in Haryana after the party's tally fell to 40 in the state, six short of the majority mark.
 Most of the seven independent MLAs have also pledged their support to the party.